joomla-projects/joomla-cypress/README.md

 * **Notice**:
 * **Strict standards**:

-To maske the PHP notes and warnings visible, the command [setErrorReportingToDevelopment](#seterrorreportingrodevelopment) can to be executed once beforehand.
+To make the PHP notes and warnings visible, the command [setErrorReportingToDevelopment](#seterrorreportingrodevelopment) needs to be executed once beforehand.

-:point_right: This command could be used in Cypress `afterEach()` to to run after each test block.
+:point_right: This command could be used in Cypress `afterEach()` to run after each test block.

 See also [setErrorReportingToDevelopment](#seterrorreportingtodevelopment).